Appdynamics/SQLMonitor/README.md

 SQL Monitoring Extension
 ====================================

-## Introduction ##
+## Use Case ##

-The purpose of this monitor is to use arbitrary queries against a SQL database as metrics for AppDynamics.
-The connection to the database is via JDBC.
+This extension can be used to query an SQL Database and the resulting values can be used as metrics on AppDynamics.
+The connection to the database is established through a JDBC connect and you will have to use a "connector" JAR file in order to have the extension connect and query the database.

+The metrics reported by the extension can be modified as per the user's requirements.
+This extension can be used to query and pull metrics from any SQL based database.

+### Prerequisites ###
+1. This extension requires a AppDynamics Java Machine Agent installed and running.
+2. This extension requires that the user provide their own Jar file in order to connect to the Database.

 ## Installation ##